dreikanter/ruby-bookmarks/README.md

 - [Bullet](https://github.com/flyerhzm/bullet) — a gem to help to increase application's performance by reducing the number of queries it makes.
 It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you're using eager loading that isn't necessary and when you should use counter cache.
 - [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) — middleware that displays speed badge for every html page.
 Designed to work both in production and in development.

+### CLI

+- [colorize](https://github.com/fazibear/colorize) — String class extension.
+It add some methods to set color, background color and text effect on console easier using ANSI escape sequences.

 ### Misc

 If there is a nice gem, but it is difficult to classify it with existing bookmarks groups, or it is still one of his kind, put it here.